-- Must be at least 18 years old
+- Must be at least 18 years old.

 - Must be self-motivated, articulate, mature, reliable, and responsible.
 Should work well independently, as well as with a team.

-INTERN LEARNING OBJECTIVES
+INTERNSHIP LEARNING OBJECTIVES

 MINIMUM COMMITMENT REQUIRED